History of Saxony: Electorate of Saxony (1356–1806)

 The Protestant Reformation of the 16th century began under the protection of the electors of Saxony – in 1517, Martin Luther posted his 95 Theses at the castle church of Wittenberg.
 The electorate remained a focal point of religious strife throughout the Reformation and to the subsequent Thirty Years' War.

 After the dissolution of the medieval Duchy of Saxony, the name Saxony was first applied to a small part of the duchy situated on the Elbe around the city of Wittenberg.
 When in 1356 the Holy Roman Emperor Charles IV issued the Golden Bull, the fundamental law of the empire which settled the method of electing the emperor, the Duchy of Saxe-Wittenberg was made one of the seven electorates and promoted to become the Electorate of Saxony.
 This lent influence out of proportion to the small area of the state.
 In addition, electoral status required succession based on primogeniture, which precluded the division of the territory among several heirs and the consequent disintegration of the country.

 Following the Thirty Years' War, Saxony's rulers and population were Lutheran.
 However, in the 18th century Frederick Augustus I converted to Roman Catholicism to be crowned King of Poland as Augustus II.
 The Polish-Saxon union and dual state continued until the death of Augustus III in 1763.
 Throughout this time, the population of Saxony remained largely Protestant.
+Many landmarks in Saxony date from this period and contain remnants of the Polish-Saxon dual state, such as the coat of arms of the Polish–Lithuanian Commonwealth on the facades and in the interiors of palaces, churches, edifices, etc. (e.g. Zwinger, Dresden Cathedral, Moritzburg Castle), and on numerous mileposts, and the close political and cultural relationship persisted well into the 19th century, with Saxony being the place of preparations for the Polish Kościuszko Uprising against the partitioning powers, and one of the chief destinations for Polish refugees from partitioned Poland, including the artistic and political elite, such as composer Frédéric Chopin, war hero Józef Bem and writer Adam Mickiewicz.

 In 1756, Saxony joined the coalition of Austria, France and Russia against Prussia.
 Frederick II of Prussia chose to attack pre-emptively and invaded Saxony in August 1756, precipitating the Seven Years' War.
 The Prussians quickly defeated Saxony and incorporated the Saxon army into the Prussian army.
 They made the mistake of keeping their units intact rather than mixing them up.
 Whole Saxon units deserted.
 At the end of the Seven Years' War, Saxony once again became an independent state.

 When in 1806 Napoleon I's French Empire began a war with Prussia, Saxony at first allied itself to Prussia, but afterwards joined Napoleon and entered the Confederation of the Rhine and the electorate became the Kingdom of Saxony with Elector Frederick Augustus III becoming King Frederick Augustus I.